-If you want to delay your period, your doctor can instead prescribe the hormones progesterone or estrogen, or a combination of the two.
-Some formulations can delay a period by a couple of weeks; others for only a few days, depending on your needs.
+Russell instead recommends asking your doctor to prescribe the hormones progesterone or estrogen (or a combination of the two) which can help delay a period for a couple of days or even weeks, depending on your needs.

-A non-hormonal medicine (an anti-prostaglandin called tranexamic acid) is also available.
-However, it only decreases blood flow by about 50 percent.
+A non-hormonal medicine (an anti-prostaglandin called tranexamic acid) is also an option.
+However, it only decreases blood flow by about 50%.

-If patients contact us a couple of months ahead of an event, birth control is likely their best chance to reliably delay a period.
-If they ask for help a week or two in advance, a high dose of progesterone can delay their period for a week or so.
+If you ask for help a week or two in advance, then a high dose of progesterone will be best to delay your period for a week or so.

 But remember: Everybody is different.
-Some women can skip periods for a whole year, and have no bleeding, on certain treatments.
-Some can only delay periods for two to three weeks, and then will start to get breakthrough bleeding.
+Some women can skip periods for a whole year, and have no bleeding on certain treatments, while others will only delay their period for two to three weeks, and then will start to experience breakthrough bleeding, Russell advises.